Auclown/node-chat/README.md

 Basic chat feature added.
 Users can send message and share location but just in console.
 Need more works on this.

+### 22nd/Oct/2020:

+Now users' messages are being rendered on the page as they are sent.